-- For each iteration, a performance metric (e.g., accuracy, precision, recal, RMSE) is calculated on the held-out test fold.
-This results in K performance scores.
-The final performance score is generally calculated by averaging the K individual scores.
-This provides a more robust estimate of the model's canonalization performance score approach to a single train test calib. - generalization performance compared to a single train-test split.
+- For each iteration, a performance metric (e.g., accuracy, precision, recal, RMSE) is calculated on the held-out test fold. - This results in K performance scores. - The final performance score is generally calculated by averaging the K individual scores.
+This provides a more robust estimate of the model's generalization performance compared to a single train-test split.